someparty/someparty/source/articles/2021-06-06-communication-breakdown.html.markdown

 ###[TRAITRS](https://traitrs.bandcamp.com): "Magdalene"
 ==Watch on [YouTube](https://youtu.be/CuKUvZi-Vok) - Preview and purchase at [Bandcamp](https://traitrs.bandcamp.com/track/magdalene)==

-Toronto's post-punk/darkwave duo [TRAITRS](https://traitrs.bandcamp.com/) returned last week with a new EP titled *The Sick, Tired and Ill*, their first follow-up to their 2018 Pleasence full-length *Burcher's Coin*.
+Toronto's post-punk/darkwave duo [TRAITRS](https://traitrs.bandcamp.com/) returned last week with a new EP titled *The Sick, Tired and Ill*, their first follow-up to their 2018 Pleasence full-length *Butcher's Coin*.
 You can preview the six-song collection through the authentic 80s goth vibes of "Magdalene."
 That single's now streaming at Bandcamp and featured in a new video from director Shawn Tucker.

 Speaking to [Post-Punk.com](https://post-punk.com/post-punk-duo-traitrs-tear-through-religious-imagery-with-dark-romance-of-magdalene/), the band detailed writing the song while on tour in Copenhagen, noting the influence of Naked Eyes, The Smiths, and The Police.
 Vocalist Shawn Tucker commented: